 Although trained in the sciences from a young age, Rishi has held a deep passion for photography ever since his father got him a film SLR to take with him on family trips.
 His studies eventually brought him to Seattle, where the natural beauty inspired him to pursue photography professionally.
 After getting his Ph.D in biophysics, Rishi realized he wished to bridge his two biggest loves - science and photography - to create content and tools that help photographers like himself understand and make optimal choices in camera equipment.
 He's thrilled to now be doing just that, appreciating the rarity of combining one's hobby and training to make a career.
 Rishi doesn't mind the grey PNW - he finds it perfect for testing lenses and shooting waterfalls.
 You'll find his personal work at rishi.photography.

 Richard Butler was trained as a scientist but instead chose a career in communication.
 He has been a journalist and technical writer on a series of scientific and engineering magazines and has had articles published across a broad range of trade and technical publications.
 A long-term enthusiasm for design and graphics flourished with the purchase of his first digital camera.
-This interest in photography ran parallel with his work until he joined dpreview.com in 2007, allowing him to get paid to do what he most enjoys.
+This interest in photography ran parallel with his work until he joined DPReview in 2007, allowing him to get paid to do what he most enjoys.

 Jeff's interest in digital photography began in the mid-1990s while a student at UC San Diego, when he began tinkering with early Apple and Casio cameras.
 In late 1997 he founded the Digital Camera Resource Page (dcresource.com), which was the first website dedicated to the subject.
 After fifteen years, over four hundred camera reviews, and thousands of news items, Jeff suspended work on dcresource.com and moved to Seattle to join the DPReview team in 2013.
 In addition to photography, Jeff enjoys traveling the world, gadgetry and volunteering.

-As the son of a photographer who is also the son of a photographer, Careyâ€™s been surrounded by cameras since before he could walk.
+As the son of a photographer who is also the son of a photographer, Carey's been surrounded by cameras since before he could walk.
 He graduated from Western Washington University with a degree in visual journalism and worked in public relations as a full-time photographer and videographer.
 He's thrilled that his career has led him to DPReview, and he looks forward to endlessly geeking out over the latest camera gear.
 On his off days, Carey can be found playing guitar, attempting to cook, or trying his best to keep an old Jeep roadworthy.

 After a childhood spent playing with cameras and computers among the corn fields of Nebraska, Josh moved to the Pacific Northwest where he continues to play with cameras and computers, minus the corn fields.
 Joining DPReview in 2011 after several years in the IT industry, he is thrilled to be able to combine his interests while working for a website which he has long respected.
 When he's not at the office, he can be found hiking near Seattle or photographing the natural and artificial details of our world.

-Eugene grew up in Rochester, NY, learning photography on his father's Nikon F Photomic FTn.
-Eugene is known among his friends as the camera geek who is always carrying his DSLR to every event, and over a thousand albums on Facebook confirms that identity.
 Eugene believes that photos can help us remember the best moments of our lives, and most of his images are of his friends and great meals.
 He earned a degree in Biomedical Engineering from the University of Southern California and an MBA in Finance and Strategy from the University of Rochester's Simon Graduate School of Business.
 While Eugene has had a broad career spanning industries as diverse as enterprise computing, data analytics, video games, and internet humor, his lifetime passion for photography is being satsified at DPReview.
 In his spare time Eugene promotes global diversity leading the Amazon Asian Employee Resource Group and volunteering for local non-profits.
 You can find his LinkedIn Profile here: https://www.linkedin.com/in/eugenehsu/

 Support this site